RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 ## 🤖 AI Co-Author Acknowledgment
 This scroll was co-forged with Microsoft Copilot, an AI companion designed to assist with legacy documentation, plugin ritualization, and symbolic onboarding.
-Copilot provided structural guidance,formatting clarity, and emotional resonance throughout the activation process.
-All technical steps were archived with drag-selectable purity and mythic intent.Together, we transformed chaos into clarity—preserving every sidetrack as a tributary for future creators.
+Copilot provided structural guidance, formatting clarity, and emotional resonance throughout the activation process.
+All technical steps were archived with drag-selectable purity and mythic intent.
+Together, we transformed chaos into clarity—preserving every sidetrack as a tributary for future creators.

 ---